steph-xue/travel-journal/README.md

 # Travel Journal

-A web application built with React that displays a personal journal of past travel destinations, each shown as its own card with a photo, a Google Maps link to the location, the travel dates, and a short journal style description of the trip.
+A web application that displays a personal journal of past travel destinations, each shown as its own card with a photo, a Google Maps link to the location, the travel dates, and a short journal style description of the trip.
 The most recently added destination is always shown first, so the journal reads newest to oldest.

 **[View Live Demo](https://travel-journal-sx.netlify.app/)**